freeipa/freeipa/doc/workshop/12-external-idp-support.rst

 In this module you will explore how to manage use external OAuth 2.0 servers to authorize issuance of Kerberos tickets in FreeIPA.

+**Note:** To complete this module, FreeIPA-4.10 or later is needed.

 Authentication using external Identity Providers
 ------------------------------------------------